developameya/AuthenticationOverlay/README.md

 - Works with Apple Touch ID and Face ID devices.
 - Predefined error handling when recognition failed, adapted from the dependacy.
 - Can be enabled or disabled within any class.
 Useful for providing user with option for biometric authentication.
+- Adapts to the appearance of the device.
+- Provides a button to call biometric authentication on the lock screen.
+- Works in any orientation.
+- Automatically locks the app when app is closed.

 ## Requirements
 - iOS 14.1 or higher